Scottish Place Names

 - Dunrobin (Highland).
 Dunrobin Castle (illustrated here) in the far north of Scotland is the home of the Duke of Sutherland.

 - Gordon Town - there is a place called Gordon in the Scottish Borders as well as many other places throughout Scotland with Gordon as part of the name, e.g. Gordonstoun, Gordonstown and Gordonsburgh.
 There is also a place called Gordon on the Isle of Man, the name possibly having been taken there by Scottish settlers.
 Gordon is an important Scottish family, which took its name from the village in the Scottish Borders.
+Subsequent to the family acquiring territory in northern Scotland, Gordon became the name of a region to the north of Aberdeen.
 The Gordon tartan seen most frequently is the regimental tartan of the Gordon Highlanders.
+According to Cundall (1909), Gordon Town, a settlement on the outskirts of Kingston "was formerly the property of a family of that name, but was not, as some suppose, connected with George William Gordon, of Morant Bay fame."
+For buildings and monuments named in honour of George William Gordon, see the paragraph below on National Heritage Trust sites in Kingston.

 - Hamilton Gardens - Hamilton is the name of an important town in South Lanarkshire.
-The name Hamilton has been associated with Scotland since the thirteenth century, probably having been taken there by Walter Fitz Gilbert (Sir Walter de Hameldone).
+The name Hamilton has been associated with Scotland since the 13th century, probably having been taken there by Walter Fitz Gilbert (Sir Walter de Hameldone).
 Hameldome/Hamelton was the name of Sir Walter's estate in England (either in Leicestershire or in Northumberland).
-According to the Penguin Dictionary of British Place Names (2003), Hamilton in Old English means 'farmstead in broken country'.
+According to the Penguin Dictionary of British Place Names (Room, 2003), Hamilton in Old English means 'farmstead in broken country'.
 Hamilton is one of the most frequently recurring Scottish place names around the English-speaking world.
+One wonders whether the Kingston neighbourhood was named for Lord Archibald Hamilton of Riccarton and Pardovan (1673-1754), Governor of Jamaica in 1714.

 - Pitcairn Valley (Pitcairn in Fife and Perth & Kinross).
 The surname is recorded in Scotland as far back as the 13th century.

 - Port Henderson and Henderson Hills - there is a Henderson's Rock in Argyll & Bute as well as a Henderson's House in Durham, England.
 Henderson (meaning 'Henry's son') is a Lowland Scottish family name.
-A clan Henderson (their tartan is shown here) once held lands in Upper Liddesdale but were not included in the 1594 Act of the Scottish Parliament, which sought to impose law and order on the Border Reivers.
-Being 'son of Henry', the name is not confined to Scotland, but with its strong Scottish connections, there is a good chance that the name of this Greater Kingston community could prove to have a Scottish link.
-According to the Portmore Web Site, the name is a tribute to John Henderson (ancestry not reported), who developed Port Henderson in the 1780s, with government aid, in response to the need for a better port for Spanish Town since Passage Port had become silted.
+Clan Henderson (their tartan is shown here) once held lands in Upper Liddesdale but were not included in the 1594 Act of the Scottish Parliament, which sought to impose law and order on the Border Reivers.
+According to the Portmore Web Site, the name is a tribute to John Henderson, who developed Port Henderson in the 1780s, with government aid, in response to the need for a better port for Spanish Town since Passage Port had become silted.
+Cundall's (1909) explanation of the origin of the name provides a clear link with Scotland: "[Port Henderson] is named after a former owner, John Henderson, Colonel of militia, who was presented at court in February 1784.
+He died at his estate in Scotland in 1811.
+It was founded in opposition to Passage Fort, as it afforded better accommodation for ships."

 - Portmore, Portmore Gardens and Portmore Pines - there is a Portmore House and Portmore Loch in the Scottish Borders.
 Portmore was also one of the earlier names for St Fillans in Strathearn, Perthshire.
 However, Portmore is also the name of a place in Hampshire, southern England as well as the name of a farm in Devon.
 Portmore was once a Scottish peerage title.
 The title was created in 1703 for David Colyear, but became extinct with the death of Lord Thomas Charles Colyear, the 4th Earl of Portmore, in 1835.
 According to the Portmore Web Site, James Colyear Dawkins, the owner of Portmore Pen, was most likely the person who named the community after his uncle the Earl of Portmore, in which event a Scottish link can be claimed.